15 Appropriate Movies for Spanish Class 2025

 But, once I found culturally rich films that could enhance my instruction in Spanish, I realized it could be a win-win for everyone.
 Plus, for teachers with many preps, having a well-planned film unit can give teachers a much-needed break from providing input at every level, every day.

 Are you looking for the best movies to learn Spanish?
-There are a lot of films out there that are perfect for upper-level students.
+There are a lot of films out there that are perfect for upper-level students from Latin America.
 (Such as New Documentaries to show in Spanish class).

 I knew there was a need to find Spanish movies for beginners.
 So, I wanted to specifically focus on films for middle school or lower-level Spanish.
 I know when I taught middle school exploratory, we always watched a film at the end, since I did not have to give that group a final.